keystonejs/keystone-classic/test/e2e/README.md

                 .click('@fieldsMenu')

 - list POs are very special.
 The abstract a list and its fields.
 They also include the commands that can be executed against the list.
 They should all have the same format.
 The only things that may vary are the field names, the number of fields, and the selectors, and the number of commands (the more fields the more commands since there are commands per field in the list).
 Unlike other page objects, list objects are not meant to be directly created.
     Instead, these are required by other page objects (e.g., the item page object).
 All selector lookups and commands executed against a list are done in the context of the page that required the list.

+## Some Don'ts
+Here are some don'ts that may cross your mind as good ideas but shouldn't:

+- don't do something like the following in the lists.
+Although it may sound like a good idea at first, think about it a bit more shows some pitfalls the main one being that lists do not know in which form they are being used.
+For example, the initial modal form may only show fields that the user marked as _initial_ when defining the keystone list.

+        verifyUI: function() {
+            this.expect.section('@name').to.be.visible;
+            this.expect.section('@fieldA').to.be.visible;
+        }

+- in [here](http://martinfowler.com/bliki/PageObject.html) Martin Fowler suggests that no assertions be done in page objects.
+For the most part we are sticking to that suggestion.
+The only place where we currently do assertions is in the field type definitions, since the fields know better about their contained path elements.
+So please try not to add assertions anywhere else in page objects as doing so may have subtle pitfalls.